-Paradise on earth DO exist and it’s Kalanggaman Island, Philippines.
+Paradise on earth DOES exist and it’s Kalanggaman Island, Philippines.
 It is definitely one of the most beautiful islands we have seen in Southeast Asia.

 We spent 1 month in the Philippines and we explored many wonderful islands like Bohol, Panglao or Siargao.
 However, today we want to let you know about this very special place called Kalanggaman Island, Philippines.
 Once you are travelling to Cebu, we highly recommend you to visit this beautiful island.